lbryio/spec/index.md

 }
 ```

 The `key` field contains the key to decrypt the stream, and is optional.
 The key may be stored by a third party and made available to a client when presented with proof that the content was purchased.
 The `version` field is always 1.
-It is intended to signal structure changes in the future.
+It is intended to signal structure changes in future versions of this protocol.
 The `length` field for each blob is the length of the encrypted blob, not the original file chunk.

 Every stream must have at least two blobs - the manifest blob and a content blob.
 Consequently, zero-length streams are not allowed.